DeFidelity/dump-repo/file-location-command.md

 3. Save the changes by pressing Ctrl+O, then press Enter to confirm.
 Exit the text editor by pressing Ctrl+X.

-4. Either restart your terminal or run the command
+4. Either restart your terminal or run the command:

 ```source ~/.bashrc```

  to apply the changes to the current session.